heksaani/InnuendoCliCpouta/README.md

    # Syntax for running automated worklfow in the background.
    # After issueing the following command, use  **contrl + c**  to get back to linux terminal.
    nohup bash icli-run -p -m  -r -f metadata_example.csv > log.txt &
-   # you can monitor the resulting output in the file, log.txt ( use vi/vim/nano log.txt) to check
+   # you can monitor the resulting output in the file, log.txt ( use less/more/tail log.txt) to check
    # if the job has successfully been started.
+   # You can also view file metadata_screenshot.png to get some idea about metadata file

    # Syntax for interactive  usage
    icli-run -p -m  -r -f metadata_example.csv